 Four weeks ago we brought home a brand new batch of fluffy baby chicks.
 There were six of them in all, five Easter Eggers and one Blue Laced Red Wyandotte.
-We knew from prior experience that the best way to raise chicks is to let a broody hen do all the work while we sit back and relax.
+We knew from prior experience that the best way to raise chicks is to let a broody hen do all the work while we sit back and relax, but what we couldn’t figure out was, how do you go about introducing chicks to a broody hen?

 For a little background (and defense) of this stupid decision: We hatched out chicks in April in our incubator, and handed them over to our broody hen, Mokey when they were day old babies.
 She accepted them without a moment of hesitation, clucking gently for them to scurry under her for warmth.
 Everyone was happy.
 She raised them up perfectly and then re-joined the broody hen club currently residing in our coop.